ethpandaops/ethereum-package/README.md

   # Defaults to empty
   cl_tolerations: []

+  # Whether to use a separate validator client attached to the CL client.
+  # Defaults to false for clients that can run both in one process (Teku, Nimbus)
+  use_separate_validator_client: false

+  # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
+  # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
+  cl_extra_params: []

+  # A list of optional extra env_vars the cl container should spin up with
+  cl_extra_env_vars: {}

+  # A list of optional extra labels that will be passed to the CL client Beacon container.
+  # Example; cl_extra_labels: {"ethereum-package.partition": "1"}
+  cl_extra_labels: {}
+  # The type of validator client that should be used
+  # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
+  # ( The prysm validator only works with a prysm CL client )
+  # Defaults to matching the chosen CL client (cl_type)

+  vc_type: ""

+  # The Docker image that should be used for the separate validator client
+  # Defaults by client:
+  # - lighthouse: sigp/lighthouse:latest
+  # - lodestar: chainsafe/lodestar:latest
+  # - nimbus: statusim/nimbus-validator-client:multiarch-latest
+  # - prysm: gcr.io/prysmaticlabs/prysm/validator:latest
+  # - teku: consensys/teku:latest
+  vc_image: ""

   # A list of tolerations that will be passed to the validator container
   # Only works with Kubernetes
   # Example: el_tolerations: